On Signed Network Games with Binary Actions: Proof of Lemma

 \begin{IEEEbiography} [{ }] {Laura Arditti} graduated with honors as a PhD in Applied Mathematics at the Department of Mathematical Sciences of Politecnico di Torino in 2023.
 She previously received the B.Sc. in Physics Engineering in 2016 and the M.S. in Mathematical Engineering in 2018, both magna cum laude from Politecnico di Torino.
 She currently works in the financial sector as quantitative Financial Crime Prevention analyst.
 Her research focused on game theory, its relationship with graphical models, and its applications to economic and financial networks. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {Giacomo Como} is a Professor at the Department of Mathematical Sciences, Politecnico di Torino, Italy, and a Senior Lecturer at the Automatic Control Department of Lund University, Sweden.
-He received the B.Sc., M.S., and Ph.D. degrees in Applied Mathematics from Politecnico di Torino, in 2002, 2004, and 2008, respectively.
-He was a Visiting Assistant in Research at Yale University in 2006--2007 and a Postdoctoral Associate at the Laboratory for Information and Decision Systems, Massachusetts Institute of Technology, from 2008 to 2011.
-He currently serves as Senior Editor of the \textit{IEEE Transactions on Control of Network Systems} and Associate Editor of \textit{Automatica}.
-He has been serving as Associate Editor of the \textit{IEEE Transactions on Network Science and Engineering} and of the \textit{IEEE Transactions on Control of Network Systems} and as the chair of the {IEEE-CSS Technical Committee on Networks and Communications}.
-He was the IPC chair of the IFAC Workshop NecSys'15 and a semi-plenary speaker at the International Symposium MTNS'16.
-He is recipient of the 2015 George S.~Axelby Outstanding Paper Award.
+\begin{IEEEbiography} [{ }] {Giacomo Como}(M'12) {Giacomo Como} is a Professor at the Department of Mathematical Sciences, Politecnico di Torino, Italy.
+He is also a Senior Lecturer at the Automatic Control Department, Lund University, Sweden.
+He received the B.Sc., M.S., and Ph.D.~degrees in Applied Mathematics from Politecnico di Torino, Italy, in 2002, 2004, and 2008, respectively.
+He was a Visiting Assistant in Research at Yale University in 2006--2007 and a Postdoctoral Associate at the Laboratory for Information and Decision Systems, Massachusetts Institute of Technology in 2008--2011.
+Prof.~Como currently serves as Senior Editor for the \textit{IEEE Transactions on Control of Network Systems}, and as Associate Editor for \textit{Automatica} and the \textit{IEEE Transactions on Automatic Control}.
+He served as Associate Editor for the \textit{IEEE Transactions on Network Science and Engineering} (2015-2021) and for the \textit{IEEE Transactions on Control of Network Systems} (2016-2022).
+He was the IPC chair of the IFAC Workshop NecSys'15 , a semiplenary speaker at the International Symposium MTNS'16, and the chair of the {IEEE-CSS Technical Committee on Networks and Communications} (2019-2024).
+He is a recipient of the 2015 George S.~Axelby Outstanding Paper Award.
 His research interests are in dynamics, information, and control in network systems with applications to cyber-physical systems, infrastructure networks, and social and economic networks. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Fabio Fagnani} received the Laurea degree in Mathematics from the University of Pisa and the Scuola Normale Superiore, Pisa, Italy, in 1986.
 He received the PhD degree in Mathematics from the University of Groningen, Groningen, The Netherlands, in 1991.
 From 1991 to 1998, he was an Assistant Professor of Mathematical Analysis at the Scuola Normale Superiore.
 In 1997, he was a Visiting Professor at the Massachusetts Institute of Technology (MIT), Cambridge, MA.
 Since 1998, he has been with the Politecnico of Torino, where since 2002 he has been a Full Professor of Mathematical Analysis.
 From 2006 to 2012, he has acted as Coordinator of the PhD program in Mathematics for Engineering Sciences at Politecnico di Torino.
 From June 2012 to September 2019, he served as the Head of the Department of Mathematical Sciences, Politecnico di Torino.
 His current research topics are on cooperative algorithms and dynamical systems over networks, inferential distributed algorithms, and opinion dynamics.
 He is an Associate Editor of the \textit{IEEE Transactions on Automatic Control} and served in the same role for the \textit{IEEE Transactions on network Science and Engineering} and of the \textit{IEEE Transactions on Control of network Systems}. \end{IEEEbiography}